akozlov75/mask-sensitive-data/README.md

 )
 // -> ***************9876

-// Mask array of uuids
+// Mask array of UUIDs with default options maskSensitiveData([ '439a02e5-390e-49f3-a0a3-80d8def9ace4', '43982692-386c-42dc-8837-93f479503c56'
-maskSensitiveData([
-  '439a02e5-390e-49f3-a0a3-80d8def9ace4',
-  '43982692-386c-42dc-8837-93f479503c56'